-- 1.2 (1) Securities legislation in certain jurisdictions of Canada requires an entity seeking to carry on business as a clearing agency in the jurisdiction to be (i) recognized by the securities regulatory authority in that jurisdiction, or (ii) exempted from the recognition requirement.
+1.2 (1) Securities legislation in certain jurisdictions of Canada requires an entity seeking to carry on business as a clearing agency in the jurisdiction to be (i) recognized by the securities regulatory authority in that jurisdiction, or (ii) exempted from the recognition requirement.
 Accordingly, Part 2 sets out certain requirements in connection with the application process for recognition as a clearing agency or exemption from the recognition requirement.
-Guidance on the CSA's regulatory approach to such an application is set out in this CP. - (2) Parts 3 and 4 set out on-going requirements applicable to a recognized clearing agency.
+Guidance on the CSA's regulatory approach to such an application is set out in this CP.

+The entity is prohibited from carrying on business as a clearing agency unless recognized or exempted.

+(2) (2) Parts 3 and 4 set out on-going requirements applicable to a recognized clearing agency.
 Part 3 adopts the PFMI Principles generally but does restrict their application only to a clearing agency that operates as a central counterparty (CCP), securities settlement system (SSS) or central securities depository (CSD), as relevant.
 Part 4 applies to a clearing agency whether or not it operates as a CCP, SSS or CSD.
-The PFMI Principles were developed jointly by the Committee on Payments and Market Infrastructures (CPMI) and the International Organization of Securities Commissions (IOSCO).
-The PFMI Principles harmonize and strengthen previous international standards for financial market infrastructures (FMIs). - (3) Annex I to this CP includes supplementary guidance in text boxes that applies to recognized domestic clearing agencies that are also overseen by the Bank of Canada (BOC).
+The PFMI Principles were developed jointly by the Committee on Payments and Market Infrastructures (CPMI)2 and the International Organization of Securities Commissions (IOSCO).3 The PFMI Principles harmonize and strengthen previous international standards for financial market infrastructures (FMIs).4

+(3) Annex(3) Annexes I and II to this CP includes include supplementary guidance in text boxes that applies to recognized domestic clearing agencies that are also overseen by the Bank of Canada (BOC).
 The supplementary guidance (Joint Supplementary Guidance) was prepared jointly by the CSA and BOC to provide additional clarity on certain aspects of the PFMI Principles within the Canadian context.